 The Matthew B. Ridgway Center for International Security Studies produces original and impartial research on key 21st Century security issues, making this analysis available to policymakers, scholars, journalist, and the broader public.
-At this Web site, visitors can learn more about current and recently completed Center projects, access publications, and review an extensive list of resource links.
+On this page, visitors can learn more about current Center projects.

 Counter proliferation and Weapons of Mass Destruction

 This working group consists of members from the Ridgway Center, the Swanson School of Engineering, and the School of Information Science.
 Researchers are collaborating with graduate students from each school to examine the relationship between transnational organized crime, nuclear and radiological materials smuggling, nuclear technology knowledge and diffusion, and terrorist aspirations to acquire WMD.
 The project aims to identify the best ways to recognize and prevent these activities and to create a research and policy base for a much more holistic approach to decision-making to counter nuclear proliferation.

 Members are analyzing contemporary threats to the nuclear nonproliferation regime stemming from (1) the intersection of transnational organized crime and the trafficking of nuclear and radioactive materials; (2) the continued diffusion of nuclear weapons technology and knowledge and, in particular, the possibility that the North Korean proliferation network might be the successor to the A.Q.
 Khan network; and (3) the desire of terrorist groups, especially Islamic State, to obtain materials that would facilitate the construction of a “dirty bomb” or to attack nuclear facilities.